 Figure 6: Relationship between Rainfall and Aphid Population.

-Wind speed: Statistically negative correlation (-0.214) were observed between wind speed and aphid population during present investigation (Table 2) while, linear relationship fitted both the variables and negative relationship was found.
+Wind speed: Statistically negative correlation (-0.214) was observed between wind speed and aphid population during the present investigation (Table 2) while, linear relationship was fitted both the variables and negative relationship was found.
 The linear equation is y = -5.226x + 130.6 and R² = 0.05.
-However, the maximum aphid population ranged from 205.4 to 234.9% per plant was counted when wind speeds are 3.5 to 3.9 km/hr i.e. moderate wind speed.
-The wind speed ranged from 2.7 to 14.6 km/hrs which showing a wide variation that might be help males aphid to continue foraging for calling females in the vicinity when wind velocities inhibit flight.
-A significant proportional of females called at wind speed upto 4 m/sec, whereas males flight behavior in clean air were inhibited at velocities > 2 m/sec as reported by Goldanraz and Meneil.
+However, the maximum aphid population, ranging from 205.4 to 234.9% per plant was counted when wind speeds are 3.5 to 3.9 km/hr i.e. moderate wind speed.
+The wind speed ranged from 2.7 to 14.6 km/hrs which shows a wide variation that might help males aphid to continue foraging for calling females in the vicinity when wind velocities inhibit flight.
+A significant proportion of females called at wind speed up to 4 m/sec, whereas males' flight behaviour in clean air was inhibited at velocities > 2 m/sec as reported by Goldanraz and Meneil.
 (2006) and also observed that males continued to lack over the range of wind speed at which females called.
-Under constant wind velocities in a wind tunnel, males determined of calling females oriented on the upwind edge of the release stand, and fewer individuals took flight at low constant wind speeds than in a clean air plume.
+Under constant wind velocities in a wind tunnel, males determined to call females oriented on the upwind edge of the release stand, and fewer individuals took flight at low constant wind speeds than in a clean air plume.

 Figure 7: Relationship between Wind Speed and Aphid Population.

-Sunshine hours: As during the winter season sunshine duration increases aphid population and from 2-6 hrs day bright sunshine hours are most conducive.
-The data presented in table 2 and figure 8 clearly showed the positive relationship between aphid population with sunshine hours and the linear trend line were fitted with equation
+Sunshine hours: As during the winter season sunshine duration increases, aphid population and from 2-6 hrs day bright sunshine hours are most conducive.
+The data presented in table 2 and figure 8 clearly showed the positive relationship between aphid population with sunshine hours, and the linear trend line was fitted with the equation

 y = 11.33x + 48.99 and R² = 0.09.
-Positive correlations (0.310) were observed between studied variables.
-Positive correlation between weather parameters and aphid population was reported by Panwar et al. (2014).
+Positive correlations (0.310) were observed between the studied variables.
+A positive correlation between weather parameters and aphid population was reported by Panwar et al. (2014).

 Figure 8: Relationship between Sunshine Hours and Aphid Population